 Phenological Changes

-Climate change alters phenological events such as flowering, fruiting, and hibernation, which are crucial for synchronizing ecosystem species.
+Climate change alters phenological events such as flowering, fruiting, and hibernation, crucial for synchronizing ecosystem species.
 Disruptions in phenological timing can affect food availability, predator-prey relationships, and overall ecosystem stability.

 For example, suppose plants bloom earlier than usual due to warmer temperatures, but their pollinators do not adjust their life cycles accordingly.
-In that case, it can reduce pollination success and lower plant reproduction.
+This can reduce pollination success and lower plant reproduction.
 Similarly, mismatches between the availability of prey and the breeding periods of predators can lead to food shortages, impacting the survival and fitness of young predators.

 Ocean Acidification and Marine Life